- Business & Community

 Any noise complaints submitted directly to the CAA through its Airspace Change Portal will be redirected by the CAA to GAL for review.

 There will be no limit to the number of complaints and enquiries that can be submitted by an individual or an organisation during the trial period.
 All complaints and enquiries will be handled in accordance with GAL’s extant complaints external complaints handling policy.

 We will continue to update these groups as to the progress of the trial, as well as publishing information on our website.

 What are the next steps from September 2019 to the start of the trial?

-Gatwick has to follow CAA guidance (CAP1616) for the process of conducting a trial and the CAA must approve the trial.
+Gatwick is required to follow CAA guidance (CAP1616) for the process of conducting an airspace trial and the CAA must approve the trial.
 CAP1616 requires Gatwick to prepare a trial submission pack that describes the trial plans and supporting analysis.

-Gatwick submitted the trial submission pack at the end of September for the CAA’s review and the CAA will publish its review on their website.
+Gatwick submitted the trial submission pack at the end of September 2019 for the CAA’s review.
+The uncertainty surrounding the impact of the Coronavirus pandemic means that this trial has been further paused whilst Gatwick, and its stakeholders, consider the effects on the industry and the public, and adapt plans accordingly.
+Once resumed, the CAA will publish its review on their website.
 If approval is given, Gatwick Airport will engage with local communities in order to communicate the trial commencement and process.
 Please read the Trial Submission Pack for further details.